seancdavis/ssg-build-performance-tests/README.md

     $ npm install

+### Running Tests

 You can adjust the number of files generated for a series of tests by manipulating the `datasets` object in `test.config.js`.

 Run the tests with:

-    $ npm run test:builds DATASET --generators GENERATORS
+    $ node lib/run DATASET --generators GENERATORS --dryrun

 Where `DATASET` is the key in the dataset object, representing an array of file counts to test against, and `GENERATORS` is a space-separated list of generator names to run.
 If `--generators` is omitted, all generators are used in the run.

-If the test run completes all tests successfully, the results are cached to `src/results.json`.
+Note: `--dryrun` tells the runner to skip actions that read or write from the database.

+### Running Front End

+You can also run the front end project to view the output of the benchmark tests.
+In production, the results are pulled in from the database.
+When in development, you can use the file at `src/results-example.json` as a placeholder.

-To view formatted output, you can run a development server:
+Copy `src/results-example.json` to `src/results.json`.
+Then you can run the development server:

     $ npm run clean
     $ npm run develop